 The State of Tamaulipas has invested substantially in their highway infrastructure contributing directly to the increased traffic.
-The Autopista providing direct access to Monterrey has now been operational for over ten years.
+The Autopista providing direct access to Monterrey has now been operational for over twenty (20) years.
 This provides a direct link between the Free Trade Bridge at Los Indios and the highly industrial area of Monterrey and its suburbs.
 With the road improvements to Highway 99/101 which goes to Ciudad Victoria, the route to Ciudad Victoria is much safer and faster.
 These road improvements have made the Free Trade Bridge at Los Indios very attractive to tourist traffic headed to the interior of Mexico.
 Travelers now can potentially save over four hours of travel time from the interior of Mexico to Cameron County.
 The Free Trade Bridge location and structural improvements have contributed to the growth of international trade in the Cameron County area.
+Additionally, the SAT, which encompasses Mexican Customs, has increased lane sizes at the Mexican toll plazas to accommodate blades and all other wind turbine parts being transported between both countries.
+On the US side, Cameron County has already completed these types of special wide lane crossings.